rafabolivar/terraform_nutanix_cloud-init/README.md

 This example shows how to create Virtual Machines, using infrastructure as code with [Terraform](https://www.terraform.io/) and the [Nutanix Provider for Terraform](https://registry.terraform.io/providers/nutanix/nutanix/latest).

-For this purpose, I have developed a [Nutanix Calm](https://www.nutanix.com/products/calm) Blueprint, that automates the creation of a Workstation using an Ubuntu Cloud Image, and then installs Terraform, as well as the Nutanix Provider for Terraform, then it clones this GitHub repository, so everything is ready to deploy a new cluster in a matter of minutes.

 # Prerequisites

-We'll need a working Nutanix cluster, with Nutanix Karbon enabled.
+We'll need a working Nutanix cluster, and Terraform with the Nutanix provider for Terraform installed.

 ## Required data